Intelligencia GraphQL API Reference

 historical_approval_rate - String % of historical programs or program-trial pairs approved by FDA

 indication - String Benchmarks are indication specific and include program/program-trial pairs of descendant indications (see indication hierarchy).
-Example: benchmarks for pancreatic cancer include all pancreatic cancer subindications, such as pancreatic carcinoma, in the program/program-trial counts
+Example: benchmarks for pancreatic cancer include all pancreatic cancer subindications, such as pancreatic carcinoma, in the program/program-trial counts.

-metric - String Metric is a textual representation of the benchmark metric in question; example: modality, primary endpoints, etc. Empty (NULL) metric values are used for overall benchmarks in the indication and phase dimensions
+metric - String Metric is a textual representation of the benchmark metric in question; example: modality, primary endpoints, etc. Empty (NULL) metric values are used for overall benchmarks in the indication and phase dimensions.

 metric_value - String The benchmark subcategory.
-For instance for the benchmark “modality”, some potential benchmark subcategories are “vaccine”, “antibody” etc
+For instance for the benchmark modality, some potential benchmark subcategories are vaccine, antibody etc

 ongoing - Int Number of ongoing programs or program-trial pairs

-Indicates the clinical phase that the benchmark refers to.
-For example: The historical approval rate in pancreatic cancer is 18% for the metric=modality and metric_value=small molecule in phase 3.
+phase - String Indicates the clinical phase that the benchmark refers to.
+For example assume that the historic approval rate in pancreatic cancer is 18% for the metric=modality and metric_value=small molecule in phase 3.
 This means that 18% of programs with small molecule drugs that have passed through phase 3 in pancreatic cancer have been approved.
+For benchmarks across phases, phase is empty (NULL).

 Example